Anuvesh07/ChordCircle/README.md

 <details>
 <summary>🎪 <strong>Fun Facts & Easter Eggs</strong></summary>

-- 🎯 The typewriter animation types at exactly 100ms per character
+- 🎯 The typewriter animation was our first React animation attempt
-- 🎨 There are 42 different animations throughout the app
+- 🎨 We're still learning about good animation practices
-- 🎵 The particle background has exactly 50 particles
+- 🎵 The particle background is from a tutorial we followed
-- 🎭 Hover effects use the golden ratio for scaling (1.618)
+- 🎭 We're experimenting with hover effects and transitions
-- 🌈 The color palette was inspired by vinyl record labels
+- 🌈 The color scheme is based on Tailwind's defaults
-- 🎪 There's a hidden Konami code easter egg (↑↑↓↓←→←→BA)
-- 🎮 The loading screen simulates real API response times
+- � TThe loading screen uses setTimeout (we know it's not real APIs yet!)
-- 🎨 Every icon is hand-picked for maximum visual harmony
+- � Whe're learning about good UI/UX design as we go

 </details>